VanderPloegR1/companion/Module-Development.md

 **The Module source code**

 You can handle all your moule's stuff in one big file or you can distribute it to several files, it's up to you.
 But you have to have some things in the module.
 If the user adds an instance to the configuration Companion instantiates the module.
 But JavaScript doesn't have classes, we are working with functions and objects.
 That means our module is required by the system and then some functions will be called.
 You have to fill the functions with code.
+Easiest way to build a new module is to have a look at some existing modules.
+Take them as a starting point.
 The functions divide into several categories:
  1. Module internal stuff, initialisation, housekeeping...
  2. Providing functionality to the user